 My favorite aspect of using downloads is that everyone who wants a picture can have one and that I can use them again in future years.

-These next six are beautiful Creation coloring pages based on the Benziger Living My Religion series pictures.
+These next six are beautiful Creation coloring pages based on the Benziger Living My Religion series pictures where the children learn the Creation Bible story.

-The first catechism questions go great with these pictures:
+The first catechism questions go great with these Bible story coloring pages:

-Find more in the First Communion catechism and use these coloring pages as the children learn the answers:
+Find more in the First Communion catechism and use these coloring pages as your children learn the answers.

 Genesis 1:1 "In the beginning God created heaven and earth."